Outlaw motorcycle club: West Coast

+In post–World War II California, four motorcycle clubs—the Market Street Commandos, the Boozefighters, the Galloping Goose, and the Pissed Off Bastards of Bloomington—became prominent.
+Such clubs first came to the attention of state and federal authorities following the Hollister riot of July 1947.
 As of 2008, there are approximately 60 outlaw motorcycle gangs active in California, with a combined membership of around 2,000.

-Motorcycle gangs in the western U.S. deal primarily in methamphetamine.
-As a result of stringent laws regarding the sale of precursor chemicals, and the formation of task forces to target clandestine labs in California, many methamphetamine manufacturers from the state relocated to the Pacific Northwest, where the rugged terrain and sparse population of rural Oregon and Washington made ideal conditions for clandestine meth labs.
+Motorcycle gangs in the Western U.S. deal primarily in methamphetamine.
+As a result of stringent laws regarding the sale of precursor chemicals and the formation of task forces to target clandestine labs in California, many methamphetamine manufacturers from the state relocated to the Pacific Northwest, where the rugged terrain and sparse population of rural Oregon and Washington made ideal conditions for clandestine meth labs.
 According to a 1989 report by the Western States Information Network (SWIN), 11% of drug labs seized had outlaw motorcycle gang paraphernalia present at the site.
 Motorcycle gangs in the western U.S. launder money through interior decorating businesses, construction companies, locksmiths, pizza parlors, jewelry businesses, and real estate.

 Cultural influence

 Outlaw motorcyclists and their clubs have been frequently portrayed and parodied in movies and the media generally, giving rise to an "outlaw biker film" genre.
 It generally exists as a negative stereotype in the public's subconscious and yet has inspired fashion trends for both males and, as "biker babes", for females.
-The appearance has even been exploited by the fashion industry bringing it into legal conflict with some clubs and simultaneously encouraging a cultural specific fetishistic look that conveys sex, danger, rebelliousness, masculinity, and working class values.
+The appearance has even been exploited by the fashion industry, bringing it into legal conflict with some clubs and simultaneously encouraging a cultural specific fetishistic look that conveys sex, danger, rebelliousness, masculinity, and working class values.

 The biker style has influenced the look of other sub-cultures such as punk, heavy metal, leather subculture and cybergoth fashion, and, initially an American subculture, has had an international influence.
-Bikers, their clothing, and motorcycles have become cultural icons of mythic status, their portrayal generally exaggerating a criminal or deviant association exploited by the media for their own often financial interests.
+Bikers, their clothing, and motorcycles have become cultural icons of mythic status, their portrayal generally exaggerates a criminal or deviant association exploited by the media for personal financial interests.